 This article originally appeared on the BeyeNETWORK.

 Business intelligence, predictive analytics, leadership, management . . . these are the topics that occupy my mind and time on a daily basis.
-Today, though,
+Today, though, what is on my mind has more to do with intelligent business, leadership, lack of effective analytics and unpredictability.

 One of my colleagues, Donna, is a wonderful leader, entrepreneur and mentor.
 After an extensive career with such companies as Quark, Customer Insight/Experian, Lotus and Philips Information Systems, 10 years ago she started a business with her husband.
 She has facilitated training for Microsoft, Qwest, Sybase, Micromedex, JD Edwards, HIS and many other companies.
 Her long list of successes and credentials fills many pages.
 I have hired her multiple times to provide consulting and training for my business.
 Even my competitors know she is the best, and they hire her too!